Alert: Winter Recess Office Closure

 You may have heard about FAFSA Simplification, which means the FAFSA will open later than it usually does.
 Rest assured that this will have no negative effect on our financial aid process and decision release.

 File the 2025-2026 FAFSA, which is available online or as a mobile app.
-We expect the FAFSA to open in late Fall 2024, or January 1, 2025 at the latest.
+The FAFSA is open as of late November 2024.
 Remember to include Harvard’s code E00468 so that we receive the FAFSA.

 FAFSA FAQs